amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 25 - We chnage the appearance of the button by setting the background and contentItem properties.
-You can see that we have used mdl2 icons for the text.*
+*Snippet 25 - We chnage the appearance of the button by setting the `background` and `contentItem` properties.
+You can see that we have used `segoe_mdl2` icons for the text.*

-Next use it in the IndividualView component
+Next use it in the `IndividualView` component

 > components/IndividualView.qml